Apple sales and profit top estimates as hit from chip shortages eases | Business

 Apple's overall fiscal first-quarter revenue was $123.9 billion, 11% up from last year and higher than analysts' average estimate of $118.7 billion.
 Profit was $34.6 billion, or $2.10 per share, compared with analysts' expectations of $31 billion and $1.89 per share.
 Maestri warned though that revenue growth will slow in the current quarter compared with the December quarter primarily due to less favorable foreign exchange rates and the different launch dates of products.

 Revenue from Mac computers rose 25%, and Apple said the last six quarters have been its best for Mac sales.
-The pandemic has accelerated adoption of digital tools for communication, learning and entertainment, powering Apple to blowout sales over the last two years.
+The pandemic has accelerated the adoption of digital tools for communication, learning, and entertainment, powering Apple to blow out sales over the last two years.

 "We see a lot of potential in this space and are investing accordingly," Chief Executive Tim Cook told investors on Thursday.
 Apple also is facing antitrust pressure in the United States and Europe that could lead to new regulations that cut into its services revenue.